kzero-xyz/kzero-grant-docs/m4-docker-tutorial.md

 docker compose logs -f proof-worker
 ```

+> **Note**: The startup script handles all necessary configurations, including environment setup and database migrations.
+You may need to configure your Google OAuth Client ID in the environment files if required by your setup.

-At this point, the four service components are running:
+At this point, the backend service components are running:
-- ✅ POSTGRES_DB
+- ✅ PostgreSQL
 - ✅ auth-server
 - ✅ proof-server
 - ✅ proof-worker

-## 4. Step 2: Setting Up kzero-wallet
+## 4. Step 2: Starting kzero-wallet

+The kzero-wallet provides the frontend application and example implementation for interacting with KZero.

 ### 4.1 Clone the Repository